 Were Raz B and his bandmates molested?
 Were they the victims of a paedophile?
 Or just teens experimenting, as sexually active teenage boys are wont to do?
 If Chris Stokes did manipulate the boys, putting them in rooms and making them do things with each other, could it be that he was just doing what everyone who watched those B2K music videos wanted to do?

 B2K's Gots Ta Be video has a 16-year-old Raz-B seductively caressing his baby smooth chest.
 It's saying, "You want this.
 Come and get get.
 Come and take it."
-By what definition is it right to put a 16-year-old boy on a world stage for the greedy consumption of a global audience, not just of fellow teens, but adults too?
+By what definition is it right to put a commercially sexualised 16-year-old boy on the world stage for the greedy consumption of a global audience; not just of fellow teens, but adults too?

 From their debut video, Uh Huh in 2001 (when the boys were 15), B2K were marketed as sexual playthings, ostensibly for teenage girls, but with a sly wink to a much older audience.
 Adults too could privately fantasise about the pretty young things.
 B2K: sexy, sexually ripe, barely legal boy toys for the mass market!
 What a hoot!